vonfeist/simple-starwars-webcomponent/Readme.md

 This app is only using a simple static server, therefore navigate into the folder `src` and start the server with

-`static-server`
+`npm run start`

-Note: Please install the package globally if you don't have it running:
+Note: If there will be an issues, please install the package globally if you don't have it running:
 ` npm install -g static-server`

 Have fun browsing this greatly styled Star Wars Movie List!